zelmicoertze/ThreeLevelGrids/README.md

 # ThreeLevelGrids
-Create a 3 level grid dashboard to show and capture information located in 3D space
+Create a 3 level grid dashboard to show and capture information located in 3D space.